Santuario de la Virgen de la Cabeza

 FIESTA Y ROMERIA DE LA VIRGEN DE LA CABEZA

-The story goes that in 1227, a shepherd with a damaged arm found an image of the Virgin on the Cerro de Cabezo (a mountain peak in the Sierra Morena); soon after, his arm was miraculously cured.
-The romeria, which goes the sanctuary built on this spot, dates from the 14th century, and was mentioned by Cervantes.
-It is the biggest in Andalucia after El Rocio, and is attended by 600,000 people every year (El Rocio has a million).
-It is the oldest Romeria in Spain.
-This Virgin is the patron saint of hunters.
+The story goes that in 1227, a shepherd with a damaged arm found an image of the Virgin de la Cabeza on the Cerro de Cabezo (a mountain peak in the Sierra Morena); soon after, his arm was miraculously cured.
+The Romeria, of today which goes the sanctuary that built on this spot, dates from the 14th century, and was mentioned by Cervantes.
+It is the biggest pilgrimage in Andalucia after El Rocio, and is attended by 250,000 people every year (El Rocio has up to a million).
+It is also the oldest Romeria in Spain.

 The reception in Andújar on the Friday afternoon before the last Sunday in April marks the beginning of the Pilgrimage.
 The Real Cofradía Matriz de Andújar, together with the Mayor of Andújar, receives in the Colón gardens all those who will be going up to the Sanctuary the following day, to give them a warm welcome.
 The parade then begins through the main streets of the city, to the Town Hall where a salve will be sung.